0n3man/wifi2wifi/README.md

 to enable status reporting on an LCD screen.
 With slight modification to David's code base.
 I set up a wifi 2 wifi router with an openvpn client connection to provide access to media stored at my house.
-This give me the ability to use a 'stick configured to access my various media services while traveling, while also allowing the firestick to access media stored at my house.
+This give me the ability to use a firestick configured to access my various media services while traveling, while also allowing the firestick to access media stored at my house.
 David's project brings up a wireless access point and then allows you to configure that interface to provide